 Arista Networks (ANET) Gains But Lags Market: What You Should Know

-Arista Networks will be looking to display strength as it nears its next earnings release, which is expected to be February 14, 2022.
+Wall Street will be looking for positivity from Arista Networks as it approaches its next earnings report date.
+This is expected to be February 14, 2022.
 On that day, Arista Networks is projected to report earnings of $0.74 per share, which would represent year-over-year growth of 19.35%.
 Meanwhile, our latest consensus estimate is calling for revenue of $790.58 million, up 21.91% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Arista Networks.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Arista Networks.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.18% higher.
-Arista Networks currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.18% higher.
+Arista Networks is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Arista Networks is holding a Forward P/E ratio of 33.43.
-For comparison, its industry has an average Forward P/E of 17.96, which means Arista Networks is trading at a premium to the group.
+Valuation is also important, so investors should note that Arista Networks has a Forward P/E ratio of 34.65 right now.
+Its industry sports an average Forward P/E of 18.39, so we one might conclude that Arista Networks is trading at a premium comparatively.

-Investors should also note that ANET has a PEG ratio of 2 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Communication - Components stocks are, on average, holding a PEG ratio of 1.55 based on yesterday's closing prices.
+We can also see that ANET currently has a PEG ratio of 2.07.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Communication - Components was holding an average PEG ratio of 1.79 at yesterday's closing price.

 The Communication - Components industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 102, putting it in the top 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 147, putting it in the bottom 43% of all 250+ industries.

 Click to get this free report